mraspak10/Ash/README.md

-# Ash
+# this is Ash code pf python
-this is Ash program written in python language
+print ("this is Ash python code")